daily-ops/linux-cheat-sheets/how-to/ssh/sign-ssh-key.md

 ```
 sudo ssh-keygen -s ssh_ca -I tom_cruise -n tom -V +30m /ssh/id_rsa.pub
 ```
+- The `-n tom` defines the principal.
+In this simplest setup, it uses the username.
 - The `-s ssh_ca` is the private key of CA for signing.
 - The `tom_cruise` is Key ID and will appear in the journal log of SSH service.
 - The option `+30m` will allow the signed public key to be valid for 30 minutes.

 Copy the signed public key ***/ssh/id_rsa-cert.pub*** back to client machine at ***/home/tom/.ssh/id_rsa-cert.pub***.